Burger menu bars Cross to close menu

 • completed: a thorough study of current services for women

-• in progress: qualitative research with LEAF*—funded by OHM
+• completed: qualitative research with LEAF*—funded by OHM

-• upcoming: participation in the Women’s Rough Sleeping Census—or, WRSC—which began in London.
-This extends to Oxfordshire in September 2024.
-It is supported by Solace who arranged the London census, the Outreach Teams in Oxford (St Mungo’s and Connection Support) and other partners—funded by OHM and supported by Oxfordshire County Council
+• completed: participation in the Women’s Rough Sleeping Census—or, WRSC—which began in London.
+This extended to Oxfordshire in September 2024.
+It is supported by Solace, the Outreach Teams in Oxford (St Mungo’s and Connection Support) and other partners—funded by OHM and supported by Oxfordshire County Council.
+Please read the summary report.
+(There is also a shorter summary in this news item.)

 Promotion: